vtunka/kojak/README.md

 Kojak is a Koji virtual appliance complete with Mead extensions.
 It is part of a productization effort to encourage the adoption of the Kojak/Mead build system.
 The scripts included in this repository create a fully operational Koji/Mead virtual machine.
-They utilise the Libvirtd visualization API and a kickstart file, based on a vanilla Fedora installation, which provide an automated "out of the box" solution, which may be used for development and educational purposes.
+They utilise the Libvirtd visualization API and a kickstart file, based on a vanilla Fedora installation, to provide an automated "out of the box" solution, which may be used for development and educational purposes.

 Minimum System Requirements
 ---------------------------

-Currently Kojack requires an updated Fedora 18 installation installed with the packages in the @virtualization rpm package group.
+Currently Kojak requires an updated Fedora 18 installation installed with the packages in the @virtualization rpm package group.
 See http://fedoraproject.org/wiki/Getting_started_with_virtualization for more inforation.

 The virtual appliance is configured with he following default specifications:

 1. 4GB RAM
 2. 50 GB Disk Space
-3. IP address 192.168.122.2
+3. IP Address 192.168.122.2

-You can adjust these setting by editing the options in vm_create.sh and kojak_ks.cfg.
+You can adjust these settings by editing the options in vm_create.sh and kojak_ks.cfg.

 Installation Instructions
 ------------------------

 1. Check and modify the env_vars.sh, vm_create.sh and kojak_ks.cfg to suit your particular environment.
 2. Execute install.sh to create the Kojak virtual appliance.
+The script requires root privileges to run successfully.
 3. Copy over the schema.sql and users.sql to the /tmp dir on the virtual appliance.
 4. Execute the post_install.sh script under /root to complete the configuration.